yusaira-khan/un-iife-ize/README.md

 # Un-IIFE-ize
-Remove immideately invoked function and variable declarations from your Meteor Script
+Remove immediately invoked function and variable declarations from your Meteor Script

+This is way harder than I expected